oliver-butterley/ma2-2024/pages/part6.md

 :::

 Often the notation $\operatorname{curl} \ff = \nabla \times \ff$ and $\operatorname{div} \ff = \nabla \cdot \ff$ is used instead.
 Note that the symbols"$\times$" and "$\cdot$" used in the notation for curl and divergence are not truly representing the vector and scalar product but are more a convenient way to remember the definitions.
-These quantities satisfy the following basic properties which can all be proved by the basic calculation.
+These quantities satisfy the following basic properties which can all be proved by basic calculations.

 - If $\ff = \nabla \varphi$ then $\nabla \times \ff = \mathbf{0}$,
 - $\nabla \cdot (\nabla \times \ff) = 0$,